cch0/spring-boot-distributed-tracing-with-jaeger/README.md

 ![trace](docs/img/trace.png)

-Click a span will provide details about that particular span
+Click a span will take you to the detail view about that particular span

 ![span](docs/img/trace_detail.png)